 In the corporate world, learning and development often take a backseat to performance management.
 Ostensibly, that’s because managing performance has a more immediate impact on success than L&D, which is untrue.
-That’s not the only myth that might be crippling your organization’s ability to grow and thrive, either.
+That’s not the only myth that might be crippling you with building a better organization with the ability to grow and thrive, either.

 In fact, quite a few myths about corporate L&D abound, followed unquestioningly because they’re promoted by those in authority.
 In this post, we’re going to debunk some of the most damaging myths about learning and development to help shed light on the fact that L&D and performance management are two sides of the same coin.

 Everyone Has a Specific Learning Style

 It’s easy to understand how this one got started because, like many myths, there’s a kernel of truth to it.
 Yes, everyone does have a particular learning style that they’re more attuned to, and that might require less effort, at least initially.
 The truth of the matter is that everyone can learn in multiple ways.
 What comes most naturally might not be the best option, either.

 For instance, game-based learning can deliver powerful results, but older employees are often resistant.
 That’s not because they cannot learn through gameplay but because they’re uncomfortable with the platform, challenged by something new, and may feel inadequate in the situation.
 A compassionate approach here would be to walk older learners into the process gently, help them learn the ropes without the need to criticize themselves (usually unconsciously), and then move forward at a faster pace toward building a better organization.

 Learning and Development Doesn’t Offer an Immediate Return on Investment

 Like our first myth, the origins of this one are easy to see, particularly when taken in context with mandatory corporate training.
 Many in the C-suite don’t feel that things like diversity training, cultural sensitivity training, and similar courses required to meet government or industry-mandated rules offer much in the way of ROI.
 The truth, of course, is very different.